The Van Trump Report recently wrote this article sharing a comment they received from a subscriber about the state of U.S. agriculture.

 “Technology along with shifts in global production and geopolitical policy has made the game much different than that of fathers and grandfathers.
 Those who do not want to scale and or stay ahead of the technology curve are going to continue to struggle.”

 Diversification, whether in your marketing plan or commodity production, is a key to mitigating risks and expanding your potential for profitability.

 Even when commodity prices are hovering at or below the cost of production, evaluating your input usage can help you better understand which practices are giving you the best return on investment.
 If you can lower your cost of production, even by a few cents an acre, you have more flexibility to sell at a price that will help you cover costs.
 And when combined with a diversified grain marketing plan this can be a step towards a more profitable farm.

-If you’ve already evaluated your production practices but are still struggling to breakeven, it could be time to start thinking about diversifying your crop production.
-This could mean looking into growing a new commodity, or even shifting to an organic production to get a more premium price.
+If you’ve already evaluated your production practices but are still struggling to break even, it could be time to start thinking about diversifying your crop production.
+This could mean looking into growing a new commodity or shifting to an organic production to get a more premium price.